CecyStefanova/CecyStefanova/README.md

 - 👋 Hi, I’m @CecyStefanova
-- 👀 I’m interested in ...
+- 👀 I’m interested in travelling abroad.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning very serious stuff
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on making people happy.
 - 📫 How to reach me  - by e-mail

 <!---